stefandmn/repository.clue/README.md

 # Clue Repository

-The **Clue** add-on repository contains Kodi programs, services, skins, and many others addons.
-This repository is the default location to download and install addons for Clue distribution, and all of them are maintained and supported by AMSD.
+The **Clue Repository** is the main repository of **Clue Media Experiencee** distribution, providing adapted addons for **Kodi**, and containing programs, services, skins, and many other addon types and instances, part of them being already embedded in **Clue** system.

+Development, testing and deployment activities are driven by CCM process (Clue Configuration Management), built over GNU `make` utility.
+To see all make rules try `make help`.

+_Enjoy!_